pramsey/pramsey.github.io/_posts/2009-06-01-riskiness.md

 Bill Dollins [nails it](http://geobabble.wordpress.com/2009/06/01/opengeo-suite-–-a-milestone/):

-<blockquote>In general, the perception of risk equals the presence of risk.</blockquote>
+> In general, the perception of risk equals the presence of risk.

 Like "[truthiness](http://en.wikipedia.org/wiki/Truthiness)", risk is in the eye of the beholder.
 Which leaves me working to help sell a software-based [solution](http://opengeo.org/products/suite/) for a problem that exists, for the most part, in people's heads.
 Open source software vendor, or psychiatrist, you be the judge.
 Also, potential hole in the business plan &ndash; what happens when people finally wise up?